Prague Public Transport

 Photo of Vending Machine where You Can Buy Tickets

 The funicular ride to Petřín hill costs 60 CZK.
 You can buy tickets directly at the stations.
-And if you have a public transport ticket which is valid 24 hours or more, you won't have to pay anything extra.
-It is also accepted on the funicular.
+Do not forget to stamp it before entering the station.
+Without timestamp the ticket is not valid.
+If you have a public transport ticket which is valid 24 hours or more, you won't have to pay anything extra.
+It is also valid for the funicular.

 Photo of Vending Machines at Prague Airport